pippellia-btc/blisk/README.md

 ```

 A blob with hash `abcdef123...` is stored in: `blobs/abc/abcdef123...`

-This sharding strategy ensures low contention and efficient filesystem operations.
+This sharding strategy ensures low contention and allows for up to 4096 concurrent writes.

 ## Usage